-A brand strategy is the blueprint for your business as it clearly defines why your brand exists beyond making a profit and what difference it makes to people’s lives.
+A brand strategy is the blueprint for your brand building as it clearly defines why your brand exists beyond making a profit and what difference it makes to people’s lives.
 It enables you to connect and communicate effectively with your target audience and highlights how your brand differs from its competitors, and so giving prospects a compelling reason to choose you.

-Start with Purpose.
+Start with Purpose

-Brand building starts on the inside of your business with your company’s core purpose – its authentic reason for being beyond making a profit and the values organically grown from that.
+Brand building starts on the inside of your business with your company’s core purpose – its reason for being beyond making a profit and the values organically grown from that.
 By committing to your purpose in everything you do you create a unique personality and culture, and in doing so connecting with your target audience.

 For example look at American outdoor apparel company Patagonia who are “in business to save our home planet”.
 To follow their purpose the company actively asks their customers to buy less of their clothing.
 A pretty radical move.
 But as a result, the company’s customer base grew and profits soared as more and more individuals see their personal values, ethics and principles reflected in Patagonia’s strategy and want to be part of that community.

 But beware of post-engineered ‘purpose’ that solely aids marketing campaigns.
 It might achieve short term goals but won’t sustain a healthy long-term growth.
-An authentic brand purpose helps you align business opportunities with the promise towards your audience by investing in long-term business goals and showing the outside world that you are in for the long run, particularly when the going gets tough.

-Know your audience.
+Know your audience

 Let’s look for example at British sustainable energy provider Bulb.
 I am a Bulb customer because they help me solve a dilemma.
 As an environmentally conscious individual, I continuously try to reduce my carbon footprint.
 By offering green electricity and gas, Bulb is helping me to succeed with my personal goal.
 And that makes me feel really happy.
 Bulb is not the only green energy supplier in the marketplace, but their casual style of communication, simplified pricing structures and great customers service gives me a number of reasons to join the Bulb community.

-Build the right team.
+Build the right team